The Anatomy of a Healthy QMS for Life Sciences Companies

 It's critical to consider quality event capabilities when evaluating a QMS, even if your organization is in the research & development stages of taking your first product to market.
 Having stable quality event features can simplify your process for managing quality processes.

 Quality events should be integrated across complaints, CAPA, deviations, and non-conformances and integrated with the rest of the quality systems to streamline corrections and improvements.
-A quality event should trigger necessary changes in document control, risk management, audit, or training, depending on the root cause analysis results.
+A quality event should trigger necessary changes in risk management, audit, or training, depending on the root cause analysis results.

 To see some of the quality events capabilities of our QMS, check out our Quality Events Overview.